 Cappele Cottage is a stunning romantic home nestled away in a beautiful Welsh valley.
 Perfect for smaller groups, this two-bedroom abode is close to the adventure training mecca of Betws-y-Coed and the craft centric town of Ruthin – giving you the ability to experience excitement and culture.
 Close to idyllic restaurants and the fabulous Zip World Caverns there is something suitable around for all and involved and the brilliant enclosed garden means that even your four-legged friend can join you too!

-If Snowdonia sounds like your perfect destination this May half term, explore all of our May half-term cottages to find the right break for you.
+If Snowdonia sounds like your perfect destination, explore all of our Snowdonia cottages to find the right break for you.